deepika-verma-12/dsw-well-to-well-correlation/docs/tutorial.md

 3. **Workspace Verification**
-   Ensure that the provided synthetic Excel logging files (e.g., `All-J5 .xlsx`, `All-J7A.xlsx`) are located within the local `data/` directory.
+   Ensure that the provided synthetic Excel well log files (e.g., `All-J5 .xlsx`, `All-J7A.xlsx`) are located within the local `data/` directory.
 The analysis notebooks are configured to read input data directly from this relative path.

 ---